The Stihl SH 86 C-E is a 3-in-1 blower/vacuum/mulcher delivering 444 CFM at 170 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Overview of the Stihl SH 86 C-E

-- Power: The Stihl SH 86 C-E is a gas-powered blower with a maximum air volume rating of 444 cubic feet per minute (CFM) and an air speed of 170 MPH.
+- Power: The SH 86 C-E, produced by Stihl, is a gas-powered leaf blower capable of expelling a maximum air volume of 444 cubic feet per minute (CFM).
+Its air speed is rated at 170 miles per hour (MPH).

-- Handling: With its handheld design, this leaf blower was created with portability in mind.
-Most users will have no problem using it almost anywhere.
+- Handling: Being handheld, this leaf blower is inherently easier to manage and transport compared to larger alternatives like backpack or walk-behind models.
 However, for a gas-powered handheld blower, the Stihl SH 86 C-E is heavier than most, weighing 12.3 lbs.

-- Engine: The engine boasts a displacement of 27.2 cc.
-Being that this is a 2-stroke engine, it must be fuelled using a mix of gas and oil.
+- Engine: The engine boasts a displacement of 27.2cc.
+Given its 2-cycle design, it's essential to mix gasoline and oil correctly for the unit's engine.
 The proper fuel ratio set by the manufacturer for the SH 86 C-E is 50:1.

-- Mulching: Its mulching ratio is 14:1, meaning that it will turn 14 bags of soft debris into one bag of mulch.
+- Mulching: The unit boasts a mulching ratio of 14:1, making it highly effective at converting 14 bags of waste into a single bag of mulch.

 - Easy2Start™: The SH 86 C-E has the letter “E” in its name, which is Stihl’s indication that it benefits from Stihl’s proprietary Easy2Start™ (also called “ErgoStart”) technology.
 As the name suggests, this technology makes the starter mechanism more reliable thanks to an additional spring between the crankshaft and the starter rope.
 Upon pulling the starter rope, the engine will attempt to start regardless of how hard the rope was pulled – even a simple two-finger pull is sufficient to start it.
 Easy2Start™ allows the SH 86 C-E to be started with remarkably less effort than most other blowers.